 Charles N. Griffin, III (Chess)

-Born Camp Lejeune, North Carolina, 1968.
-Admitted to North Carolina and South Carolina bar, 1997; admitted to practice before all North Carolina Districts of the United States District Courts and the United States District Court, District of South Carolina; United States Court of Appeals, 4th Circuit; United States Tax Court.
+Born Camp Lejeune, North Carolina.
+Admitted to North Carolina and South Carolina Bar, 1997; admitted to practice before all North Carolina Districts of the United States District Court and the United States District Court, District of South Carolina; United States Court of Appeals, 4th Circuit; United States Tax Court and the U.S. Department of Veteran’s Affairs.
 Education: Vanderbilt University (B.A., 1991); Wake Forest University School of Law (J.D.
 1997).
-Member, 1995-1997 and Senior Articles Editor, 1996-1997, Wake Forest Law Review.
-Member, 1995-1997, Wake Forest Moot Court Board.
-CALI Award, Wake Forest Elder Law Clinic.
-Member: American Bar Association (Business Law, Real Property, Probate and Trust Law, and Tax Sections), North Carolina Bar Association (Business Law, Estate Planning, Elder Law, and Tax Sections), National Academy of Elder Law Attorneys, Wake County Bar Association, Wake County Estate Planning Council, and International Foundation of Employee Benefit Plans.
-Accredited to practice before the U.S. Department of Veteran’s Affairs.
-Other Professional: Co-Author: “Trade Secrets in South Carolina: New Act Changes Outlook for Employers,” S.C.
-Lawyer, January/February, 1998; contributing co-author, Triangle TechJournal, 2001.
-Member, Legislative Committee, North Carolina Bar Association, Estate Planning Section, 2003-present.
+Member, 1995-1997 and Senior Articles Editor, 1996-1997, Wake Forest Law Review; Member, 1995-1997, Wake Forest Moot Court Board.
+CALI Award, Environmental Law, Legal Clinic for the Elderly.
+Member: North Carolina Bar Association (Business Law, Estate Planning, Elder Law and Tax Sections), American Bar Association (Business Law, Real Property, Probate and Trust Law, and Tax Sections), Wake County Bar Association.
+Other Professional Affiliations: Member, Legislative Committee, North Carolina Bar Association, Estate Planning Section, 2003-present; National Academy of Elder Law Attorneys, Wake County Estate Planning Council, and International Foundation of Employee Benefit Plans.
+Co-Author: “Trade Secrets in South Carolina: New Act Changes Outlook for Employers” S.C.
+Lawyer, January/February, 1998; contributing co-author, Triangle TechJournal.

-Business and Corporate Law, Probate, Estate Planning and Tax, and Elder Law and Veteran’s Benefits.
+Business and Corporate Law, Probate, Elder Law and Veteran’s Benefits, Estate Planning and Tax, and Healthcare Providers.

 You may contact Mr. Griffin at firstname.lastname@example.org.
 Email does not transmit secure or encrypted data, so please do not use it convey sensitive information.
 Sending an email does not create an attorney-client relationship.